Half-plane non-coexistence without FKG: Proof of the main theorem

-We now know that $k \leq 2N+1$ is finite. \Cref{lemma:every_cluster_is_everywhere} ensures that almost surely each of the $k$ infinite clusters in $\mu_{\hp}$ touches the $x$-axis.
-By translation-invariance, each cluster contains the origin with positive probability.
+and in particular almost surely all infinite clusters in $\nu_{\hp}$ touch the $x$-axis.
+For such a $\nu$, horizontal translation-invariance guarantees that each infinite cluster contains the origin with positive probability.
 Then \Cref{lem:translation-invariant-events} ensures that almost surely each of the infinite clusters in fact touches the $x$-axis at both arbitrarily large and arbitrarily small $x$-coordinates.
-But this can be the case for at most a single cluster by planarity (distinct clusters cannot cross).
-Thus $k \leq 1$, as desired. \end{proof}
+But this can be the case for at most a single cluster by planarity (distinct clusters cannot cross), so $k(\nu) \leq 1$.
+Integrating over $\nu$ yields the desired conclusion for $\mu$. \end{proof}

 We would like to know slightly more, namely, that the number of infinite clusters in $\mu_{\hp}$ is either almost surely $0$ or almost surely $1$.
 In the full plane, ergodicity immediately implies that the number of infinite clusters in $\mu$ is almost surely equal to some constant in $\mathbb{Z}_{\geq 0} \cup \{\infty\}$.
 In the half-plane, however, obtaining the analogous statement is trickier because vertical translations do not necessarily preserve the number of infinite clusters.